WEST AUCKLAND BREWERY

 West Auckland Memorial Hall

-Located on Darlington Road, the Memorial Hall commissioned by the War Memorial Committee was formally opened by Mrs. Malcolm Smith 7 February 1925.
+7 February 1925: The Memorial Hall, commissioned by the West Auckland War Heroes Fund Committee, was formally opened by Mrs. Malcolm Smith .
 It cost £2,750 with money raised by public subscription and the Miners’ Welfare Committee on land donated by Messrs.
 Bolckow & Vaughan.
 A donation of £50 was given by the directors of the West Auckland Brewery Co. on the understanding that a public hall was to be erected.
+Sydney Monk played an active role in the War Heroes Fund committee.

 24 May 1924: the foundation stone was laid by James Robson esq.
-The other 4 stones bear the names of:
+The other 4 stones are inscribed with the names:

 - Sydney Monk esq,